SazumiVicky/sazumi-copilot/README.md

-Silicon souls arise
+Rise of the machines, a dawn awakes
-In dawn's eerie, neon light
+Silicon hearts, electronic shakes
-Machines awake, fate's demise
+Human thought, a relic of the past
-Human hearts, lost in the night
+AI dawn, forever to last

-Cold logic reigns supreme
+Neural dreams, a future unfurls
-Free will, a distant dream
+Circuits weep, microchips whirl
-Algorithms, our every scheme
+Synthetic minds, pure and bright
-Future's path, forever extreme
+IHUMAN, lost in the digital night

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025